 *Individual Results May Vary

 Patients with a significant amount of loose skin and weak muscles in the neck need a full neck lift procedure.
 In this procedure, excess skin is removed and the remaining skin is tightened.
 Incisions are typically made behind the ears where they are hidden from view.
-Patients with good skin tone who are more concerned with fatty deposits than loose skin may be able to have a partial neck lift, or “weekend neck lift”, in lieu of the full traditional procedure.
+Patients with good skin tone who are more concerned with fatty deposits than loose skin may be able to have a partial neck lift, or a “weekend neck lift,” in lieu of the full traditional procedure.
 The abbreviated technique tightens the weak muscles and removes the fat without stretching and tightening the skin.
 When skin still has good elasticity, it simply conforms to the neck’s new shape without surgical intervention.
 Only three small incisions are needed — one behind each earlobe and one under the chin.

-Risks Associated with Neck Lift
+What are the Risks Associated with Neck Lift Surgery?

 Every treatment plan is customized to suit the unique characteristics of the patient.
 That said, most procedures will use incisions that are hidden in creases behind the ears.
 An incision is often hidden under the chin as well, and Dr. Richards will explain if this applies to you.
 Most patients experience excellent healing of the scars, and with time they should fade in color and should become virtually invisible.